aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-jpg/_index.md

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation) class.
 2. Get the slide object of [ISlide](https://reference.aspose.com/slides/net/aspose.slides/islide) type from [Presentation.Slides](https://reference.aspose.com/slides/net/aspose.slides/presentation/properties/slides) collection.
-3. Create the thumbnail of each slide and then convert it into JPG. [**ISlide.GetThumbnail(float scaleX, float scaleY)**](https://reference.aspose.com/slides/net/aspose.slides.islide/getthumbnail/methods/6) method is used to get a thumbnail of a slide, it returns [Bitmap](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.bitmap?view=netframework-4.8) object as a result.
-[GetThumbnail](https://reference.aspose.com/slides/net/aspose.slides.islide/getthumbnail/methods/6) method has to be called from the needed slide of [ISlide](https://reference.aspose.com/slides/net/aspose.slides/islide) type, the scales of the resulting thumbnail are passed into the method.
+3. Create the thumbnail of each slide and then convert it into JPG. [**ISlide.GetImage(float scaleX, float scaleY)**](https://reference.aspose.com/slides/net/aspose.slides/islide/getimage/#getimage_5) method is used to get a thumbnail of a slide, it returns [Bitmap](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.bitmap?view=netframework-4.8) object as a result.
+[GetImage](https://reference.aspose.com/slides/net/aspose.slides/islide/getimage/#getimage_5) method has to be called from the needed slide of [ISlide](https://reference.aspose.com/slides/net/aspose.slides/islide) type, the scales of the resulting thumbnail are passed into the method.
 4. After you get the slide thumbnail, call [**Image.Save(string filename, ImageFormat format)**](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.image.save?view=netframework-4.8) method from the thumbnail object.
 Pass the resulting file name and the image format into it.

 {{% alert color="primary" %}}